PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA AND YOUR RIGHTS

 From whom do we get the personal data?

-We get personal data from you or the third party we have entered into a contract with (or other relevant legal act) or that stated your personal data in the post mail or e-mail.
+We get personal data from you or the third party we have entered into a contract with (or other relevant legal act) or that stated your personal data in the mail.

 Do we use automated individual decision-making?